 7. Active infection requiring systemic therapy.

-8. Has evidence of interstitial lung disease or active, non-infectious pneumonitis.
+8. Evidence of interstitial lung disease or active, non-infectious pneumonitis.

 9. Clinically significant (i.e., active) cardiovascular disease: cerebral vascular accident/stroke (< 6 months prior to enrollment), myocardial infarction (< 6 months prior to enrollment), unstable angina, congestive heart failure (≥ New York Heart Association Classification Class II), or serious cardiac arrhythmia requiring medication.